-Lotus Bay Yoga is pleased to offer parents a prenatal yoga class at Driftwood Living in Little Bay.
+Lotus Bay Yoga is pleased to offer parents a pregnancy yoga class at Driftwood Living in Little Bay.
 A collaboration with registered yoga teacher and midwife Veronica Hegedush, yoga teacher & LBY founder Amy Weidlich along with registered nurse, doula and yoga teacher Megan Hunt.
 We also collaborate with yoga teacher Monika Mamrot.
 The practice is a beautiful combination of connecting with baby in the belly along with a gentle exploration of just what your body can do.

 Monday Evenings 7.15pm & Friday Mornings 8am

 It takes a community... of yoga teachers... to raise a pregnancy practice